 At North Clifton Primary School, we have developed a broad and balanced curriculum which complies with the new National Curriculum and the Statutory Framework for the Early Years’ Foundation Stage.
 Through carefully thought out rolling programmes that meet the needs of our mixed age classes, the children enjoy a stimulating curriculum that engages their interests, develops their existing skills and introduces them to a wealth of new knowledge.

-In our Reception class (Wrens), we ensure that we cover, in detail, the seven areas of learning and development.
+In our Foundation/Reception and KS1 Class (Robins), we ensure that we cover, in detail, the seven areas of learning and development.
 These areas are as follows: